Early Years and Key Stage One Phonics

 As soon as the children start school, they take part in daily phonics lessons.
 Each lesson follows the same structure:

-We follow the Letters and Sounds Programme for teaching phonics.
+We have a clear long term plan in place for teaching phonics across Early Years and Key Stage One.
 This is split into 6 phases.
 For the majority of children, we start at Phase 2 when they first start school.
 Sometimes these phases are repeated as the children move through school.
-The content of these phases is shown below, along with our medium term plans for phonics where we split the sounds and key words into particular weeks.
+The content of these phases is shown below, along with some of our medium term plans for phonics where we split the sounds and key words into particular weeks.
+These plans are altered on a regular basis to reflect school life and how the children are progressing.

 Occasionally children need further support with their phonics.
-This is done through extra phonics teaching usually in small groups with a teacher or teaching assistant.
+This is done through extra phonics teaching usually in small groups with a teacher or teaching assistant at another point during the day.

 Why do we teach Phonics?